cursiv3/corousel/README.md

     <Carousel images={pictures} />
 ```

-And that's it!

-Default width/height are set to 600w x 400h.
+- Default width/height are set to 600w x 400h.
-Change that using the height or width props:
+- Change that using the height or width props:

 ```
     <Carousel images={pictures} height={300} />